 they would now investigative Financial Times journalists, including Dan McCrum.
 Two months later, on April 19, 2019, BaFin announced

-that the eight weeks earlier imposed short sale ban had now expired.
-In that April 2019 week, BaFin also filed a criminal complaint with Munich's public prosecutor's office for
+that the eight weeks earlier imposed short sale ban had now expired, which is when BaFin also filed a criminal complaint at Munich's public prosecutor's office for

 Exactly on that same February 18, 2019, coincidentally one day after the end of Munich's Security Conference, Wirecard was informed about a list of 343 suspicious financial transactions that were identified as potential money launderings.